oracle-livelabs/university/applied-database-systems/introduction/introduction.md

 - Developing Database Applications - Beyond Tables and SQL.
 Other languages: Python, Node.js and unstructured data (JSON)
 - Data Integration - The key to data centric Data Management
 - Database Security
-- Database Availability
+- Database Availability - Practice
 - Introduction to Machine Learning
 - Introduction to Graph Database and Analytics
 - Introduction to Spatial Database on Oracle
-- Why is data so important?
-Data vs Real World Use Cases - Practice
+- Data vs Real World Use Cases - Practice
 - Introduction to Artificial Intelligence, Natural Language Processing (NLP) and Select AI
 - Introduction to Vector Search with Oracle Database 23ai
 </if>